Switch Contrast

 1. Research Background

 Obesity is a major health risk and affects an increasing population world-wide.
 Over the past decades, the brain, and specifically the hypothalamus and hindbrain, have been established as key regulators of energy homeostasis and food intake, highlighting the brain’s importance in the development of obesity.
 Energy-state correlated hormones such as leptin, which is secreted by adipocytes, reach leptin-receptor expressing neurons in the brain, which then control satiety and hunger.
 Mutations in key genes expressed in neurons involved the leptin signaling pathway such as the melanocortin-circuit in the hypothalamus, comprising e.g., Pro-opiomelanocortin (POMC) and Agouti-related peptide (AgRP) neurons, have been shown to cause severe obesity in humans.
-In recent years we and others have demonstrated that the hypothalamus comprises a vast number of different neuronal cell types, many of which play a role in energy homeostasis, behavior or other bodily functions, emphasizing the importance to characterize neuronal circuits beyond the established models.
-Our newly founded research group employs computational biology and bioinformatics methods to study the brain's role in regulating metabolism and energy balance.
+In recent years we and others have demonstrated that the hypothalamus comprises a vast number of different neuronal cell types, many of which play a role in energy homeostasis, behavior or other bodily functions, emphasizing the importance of characterizing neuronal circuits beyond the established models.
+Our research group employs methods from computational biology and bioinformatics to study the brain's role in regulating metabolism and energy balance.
 Our work focuses on characterizing the spectrum of neuronal cell types in the hypothalamus and hindbrain at the transcriptomic, epigenomic, metabolomic, and spatial level.
 We generate perturbation data sets to explore how different conditions, such as feeding state or obesity affect neurons in these brain regions and we work closely with other groups at the MPI for Metabolism Research to translate in-silico findings back into mechanistic biology, testing the hypotheses we derive from these large biological data sets.

 2. Research questions addressed by the group: